1966–67 Chicago Bulls season

 The 1966–67 Chicago Bulls season was the first for the expansion franchise in the National Basketball Association (NBA) after failed attempts by the Chicago Stags and Packers-turned-Zephyrs to bring pro basketball to the second-largest market in the country.
-Although not an artistic success -- the team routinely played to half capacity at the 9,000-seat International Amphitheater on the near South Side -- the debut proved to be historic just the same.
-Not only did the so-called Baby Bulls finish with a respectable 33–48 record, the best ever by an NBA expansion team at the time, but they also were the first in professional sports to secure a post-season berth on the first try.
+While not an artistic success -- the so-called "Baby Bulls" routinely played to half capacity at the 9,000-seat International Amphitheater on the near South Side -- the debut proved to be memorable and even historic just the same.

+General manager-team owner Dick Klein and his modest staff assembled a scrappy group of players whose play style reflected the blue-collar nature of the city itself.
+The Bulls finished the regular season with a 33–48 record, the best ever by an NBA expansion team at the time, which resulted in a playoff birth making them the first team in professional sports to secure a post-season berth on its first try.

 Draft picks

 Note: This is not an extensive list; it only covers the first and second rounds, and any other players drafted by the franchise that played at least one NBA game.